Laughter Yoga Manchester

 - Come together for a chuckle and some gentle exercise.
 Laughing helps us rebalance ourselves by decreasing stress hormones, increasing antibodies to fight infections, lowering resting blood pressure, releasing endorphins which give us the “feel good factor”, and improving respiration and circulation.

-We currently run our Laughter Club at The Monastery, Gorton, Manchester on the third or fourth Sunday of the month.
+We currently run our Laughter Club at The Monastery, Gorton, Manchester on the third Sunday of the month.

-This project has been made possible by a grant from Localgiving and Postcode Neighbourhood Trust, a grant-giving charity funded by players of People’s Postcode Lottery.
+This project has been supported by a grant from Localgiving and Postcode Neighbourhood Trust, a grant-giving charity funded by players of People’s Postcode Lottery.
+This grant has specifically covered volunteer costs during the second half of 2023, for the Laughter Club events, Yoga Breathing events, and cultural diversity talks.